 Our child custody lawyer in Raleigh NC is here to help you, should you be facing an upcoming custody battle.
 We will work with you during this difficult time of deciding what's best for your children.
 Contact us anytime to schedule a meeting.

 Even if you are happily married, choosing a guardian for your children is hard.
 It’s sad and difficult to think about.
 Doing so will be overwhelming but it will also ensure that your children will be taken care of should both you and your spouse pass in an untimely death.

 Do you need help with a child custody battle or estate planning transitions?
-Feel free to contact Eldreth Law Firm, PC for help.
+Feel free to contact Eldreth Law Firm, PLLC for help.
 We are here to help you through this time of estate planning.
 For more information or to ask questions, contact our child custody lawyer in Raleigh NC, today.

 If you need help with any of the custody information above or are considering a divorce and need help, contact our attorney in Raleigh, today.
 We will set up a consultation with you to talk more about your options.